tsaarni/reloading-keystore/docs/implementation-description.md

 ### Implementation(s) of KeyStoreSpi

 [`DelegatingKeyStoreSpi`](../lib/src/main/java/fi/protonode/reloadingkeystore/DelegatingKeyStoreSpi.java) is an abstract base class for implementations of [`KeyStoreSpi`](https://github.com/openjdk/jdk17u/blob/master/src/java.base/share/classes/java/security/KeyStoreSpi.java) in this project.
-It simply delegates the calls to another instance of existing [`KeyStore`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/security/KeyStore.html).
+It simply delegates the calls to another instance of [`KeyStore`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/security/KeyStore.html).
 The benefit in this is that the delegate `KeyStore` can be replaced with a new instance when the underlying files have changed.
+Application or `KeyManager` does not need to be aware that the delegate instance was replaced.

 Since it does not make sense to check the files every time the credentials are used, at least on a busy server, there is a refresh period that sets the cap on how frequently the check happens (default `CACHE_TTL` is one second).
 Once that period has expired, the modification timestamp of the files are checked by the `refresh()` method defined in the concrete subclasses.

 `DelegatingKeyStoreSpi` sorts the aliases returned by the delegate, allowing user to leverage the predictable ordering to select default certificate.
-The alias that comes first alphabetically is the default certificate.
+The alias that comes first alphabetically is the default certificate when using `NewSunX509` algorithm (see "Why use `NewSunX509` key manager?"),

 [`ReloadingKeyStoreFileSpi`](../lib/src/main/java/fi/protonode/reloadingkeystore/ReloadingKeyStoreFileSpi.java) is a subclass that reads its input from underlying `PKCS#12` or `JKS` key store file.
 It monitors the modification timestamp of the KeyStore file.